 Right arm offspin bowler Peter Such took over 1,000 wickets, had a best performance in test matches of six wickets for 67 runs against Australia, and took five wickets in an innings on 49 occasions.

-He was born Peter Mark Such at 27 Cumberland Avenue on June 12 1964 to English parents, a Royal Navy Chief Petty Officer based at Faslane and his wife, a midwife.
+Now aged 56, he was born Peter Mark Such at 27 Cumberland Avenue on June 12 1964 to English parents, a Royal Navy Chief Petty Officer based at Faslane and his wife, a midwife.

 He said: “My father served in the surface fleet, mainly frigates and destroyers, in the engine room.
 We lived in Helensburgh for less than a year, before moving to Edinburgh, where we lived for two years.